lballabio/quantlib-old/QuantLib-SWIG/Python/examples/visualization/README.txt

 This is an example of visualization using Mayavi2 and QuantLib python.
-These examples are all distributed under the Library GNU Public License.
+These examples are all distributed under the BSD License.

 There are three components: